 After a buyer completes the checkout process, you can send a post-purchase confirmation email and a thank you note.

 Usually, this note includes the details of the order, estimated delivery date, and subtotal.
-You can also highlight item count, delivery costs, and taxes in that email to provide your customers with detailed proof of what they should or shouldn't expect.
+In that email, you can also highlight item count, delivery costs, and taxes to provide your customers with detailed proof of what they should or shouldn't expect.

 Brands that go the extra mile to provide their users with a seamless buying journey will remain in the good books of their customers forever.
 That goes without saying that happy customers eventually turn into your brand advocates who spread positivity about it wherever they go.